The Chute: Production

-Robert Pine, who played Ambassador Liria is the father of actor Chris Pine who played Captain Kirk in the JJ Abrahms Star Trek film series.
+Robert Pine, who played Ambassador Liria is the father of actor Chris Pine who played Captain Kirk in the JJ Abrams Star Trek film series.

-Rosemary Morgan, who played Piri, had Star Trek in her family, her mother Julie Cobb made a guest appearance in the original series, and her stepfather was James Cromwell.
+Rosemary Morgan, who played Piri, had Star Trek in her family; her mother Julie Cobb appeared as a yeoman in the original series episode "By Any Other Name", and her stepfather was James Cromwell who had several roles in the franchise.

-Actor Garret Wang (cast as Harry Kim) remembers Les Landau directing them in this episode, and while he was trying to focus on acting, the other actors in the series were around Landau making a ruckus.
+Actor Garrett Wang (cast as Harry Kim) remembers Les Landau directing them in this episode, and while he was trying to focus on acting, the other actors in the series were around Landau making a ruckus.
 The reason was that they had just started having actors direct in the series, and his co-star McNeil had just directed the previous episode; that was his first time directing and the other actors were excited about getting into directing.

 Reception

-Juliette Harrisson of Den of Geek! cited "The Chute" as one of season three's best episodes due to its plot and cinematography and McNeil and Wang's performances.
+Juliette Harrisson of Den of Geek cited "The Chute" as one of season three's best episodes due to its plot and cinematography and McNeil and Wang's performances.
 Harrisson wrote that the episode was ideal for slash fiction fans.
+Den of Geek also gave an honorable mention in their ranking of the top ten episodes of Star Trek: Voyager.
 Screen Rant's Alexandra August described the dynamic between Paris and Kim as the closest Star Trek: Voyager ever got to a gay romance.
 August praised the episode's focus on Paris and Kim, and referenced it as one of the "darkest and most effective" ones from the series.

-In 2012, Den of Geek listed this as an honorable mention for their ranking of the top ten episodes of Star Trek: Voyager.

-In 2020, Tor.com noted this as a classic "science fiction prison" episode, and were impressed with grittiness of the set and camera-work by the director, Les Landau.
+Tor.com noted this as a classic "science fiction prison" episode, and were impressed with grittiness of the set and camera-work by the director, Les Landau.